mousebird-consulting-inc/WhirlyGlobe/index.md

 ---
-title: WhirlyGlobe-Maply
+title: WhirlyGlobe-Maply SDK
 layout: home
 ---

-## WhirlyGlobe-Maply for iOS and Android
+## WhirlyGlobe-Maply: Globe and map SDK for iOS and Android

 Based on OpenGL ES and focused on mobile first, WhirlyGlobe-Maply is used in a wide variety of altas, weather, visualization, and map apps.
-The toolkit is both a 3D interactive globe for iOS and a 2D flat (or slippy) map for iOS and Android.
+The SDK is both a 3D interactive globe for iOS and a 2D flat (or slippy) map for iOS and Android.
 It's all open source.
 The feature list is pretty long, but here are a few things you can display with the toolkit.

 <div class="row" style="margin-bottom:10pt">